 Are Trinity Cemetery and Trinity Churchyard the same thing?

 No. Trinity Cemetery is located in Hamilton Heights on the Upper West Side in Manhattan.
 Trinity Churchyard is located outside of Trinity Church at Broadway and Wall Street in the Financial District of Manhattan.
 Trinity parish also includes St. Paul’s Chapel and its historic churchyard, located at Broadway and Fulton Street.

 Are interment options available at Trinity Churchyard and St. Paul’s Chapel Churchyard in Lower Manhattan?

-No, these are not active cemeteries.
+No, these are not active churchyards.
 Trinity Church Cemetery and Mausoleum in Hamilton Heights offers the only active mausoleum in Manhattan.
-There are no in-ground burial options available in Manhattan.
+There are virtually no in-ground burial options available anywhere in Manhattan.